-So if your child tends to be more cautious and reserved than her extroverted peers, rest assured that there’s a biological reason for it.
+So if your child tends to be more cautious and reserved than her extroverted peers, rest assured there’s a biological reason for it.

 3. He’ll warm up to new people and situations slowly — and that’s okay.

 Introverts often feel overwhelmed or anxious in new environments and around new people.
-If you’re attending a social event, don’t expect your child to jump into the action and chat with other children right away.
+If you’re attending a social event, don’t expect your child to jump into the action and chat with other kids right away.
 If possible, arrive early so your child can get comfortable in that space and feel like other people are entering a space he already “owns.”

 If neither of those options is possible, discuss the event ahead of time with him, talking about who will be there, what will likely happen, how he might feel, and what he can do when he’s losing energy.